kddnewton/kddnewton.github.io/_posts/2020-08-21-prettiers-encoding-bug.md

 ## tl;dr

 Ruby infers the encoding in use by your system using the environment variables `LC_ALL`, `LC_CTYPE`, and `LANG`.
 If your system doesn't have `nl_langinfo`, it will replicate it for you.
 If you're going to spawn a Ruby process, make sure you have your encoding set correctly.
+The pull request that ended up fixing this is here: [prettier/plugin-ruby#617](https://github.com/prettier/plugin-ruby/pull/617/files).